AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-data-deposit.md

 ### Re-run your replication package

-Ideally, once you have prepared your replication package, you should re-run the code again, in a clean environment, possibly a fresh computer, to ensure that (a) the package is, in fact, reproducible with minimal interaction (b) the results are numerically identical.
+Ideally, once you have prepared your replication package, **you should re-run the code again**, in a clean environment, possibly a fresh computer, to ensure that (a) the package is, in fact, reproducible with minimal interaction (b) the results are numerically identical.

 - Wherever possible, we strongly encourage running in batch (non-interactive) mode.